sleepymalc/pbb.wtf/content/posts/Marta/index.md

 "Cmd+e" "core.edit"
 ```

-What `core.edit` is really doing is that after you specify a **text-editor**, which you can specify in the configuration file, it'll open whatever you're focusing on within that app.[^4] For example, I use [Visual Studio Code](https://code.visualstudio.com/) as my primarily IDE, so I define
+What `core.edit` is really doing is that after you specify a **text editor**, which you can specify in the configuration file, it'll open whatever you're focusing on within that app.[^4] For example, I use [Visual Studio Code](https://code.visualstudio.com/) as my primary editor, so I define

-[^4]: That's to say, you can also open a file with the **text-editor** you specified.
+[^4]: That's to say, you can also open a file with the **text editor** you specified.

 ```JSON
 environment {